jay-yeo/Usshr/README.md

 **A simple script to play and control media on the RaspberryPi over SSH.**

-<p>The script opens a simple commandline interface and allows you to play and control media on your RaspberryPi.
-This basic script if perfect for situations where you need to remotely control content playing via the RaspberryPi.<p>
+The script opens a simple commandline interface and allows you to play and control media on your RaspberryPi.
+This basic script if perfect for situations where you need to remotely control content playing via the RaspberryPi.

 **Installation + Configuration**
-<p>To install, zip or clone the project to a directory of your choice.</p>
+<br>To install, zip or clone the project to a directory of your choice.
-<p>Using your favourite text editor, please open `Usshr.py` and edit the file to include your access credentials inside `if __name__ == "__main__"`.</p>
+<br><br>Using your favourite text editor, please open `Usshr.py` and edit the file to include your access credentials inside `if __name__ == "__main__"`.

 ```
 # CONFIG - Add your device authorization details